learningequality/morango/docs/overview/index.rst

 An admin user wants to get the recent user engagement data from the *Facility* device onto their *City* device.
 In order to achieve this, the admin may bring *City* to the remote area.
 Once *City* arrives in the remote area, *Facility* and *City* can sync over the school's local network.

 Finally, the admin brings *City* back to the city and syncs with *Cloud* over the internet.
 At this point, *Facility*, *City*, and *Cloud* all have the same data.
 Now, imagine a second admin in another city syncs their own laptop (*City 2*) with *Cloud*.
-Now they, too would have the recent data from *Facility*.
+Now they too would have the recent data from *Facility*.

 Objectives